pburtchaell/redux-promise-middleware/docs/guides/async-await.md

 Instead of chaining your async code with `.then().then().then()`, you can use async/await.

-Conside this silly example.
+Consider this silly example.
 First, request `fooData`, then request `barData` and exit the function (also resolving the promise).

 ```js
 {